CALIFORNIA SPINAL CORD INJURY LAWYERS

-Because of the sensitive nature of this type of injury, the trauma it involves, and the in-depth recovery and emotional toll it takes on a person, it is best to have a qualified spinal cord injury lawyer, like those at Bike Legal, by your side.
-While we handle the important details of your case — working to get you the compensation you are entitled to as a result of the accident — you can focus on your recovery.
+Because of the sensitive nature of this type of injury, the trauma it involves, and the in-depth recovery and emotional toll it takes on a person, it is best to have a qualified spinal cord injury attorney, like those at Bike Legal, by your side.
+While we handle the important details of your case — working to get you the compensation you are entitled to as a result of injuries sustained during the accident — you can focus on your recovery.

 Types of Spinal Cord Injuries

 Unfortunately, bicycle accidents are one of the leading causes of spinal cord injuries.
 While not every spinal cord injury has permanent effects, many of them do.
 In general, these are incredibly serious injuries that often affect numerous aspects of a person’s life.
 A spinal cord injury can affect mobility and physical and cognitive function.
 However, with proper medical treatment, many individuals are able to make partial or even complete recoveries.
 As previously mentioned, the nature and severity of your spinal cord injury will play a large role in the length and intensity of your recovery.